Best axe for splitting wood

 Axes are made for cutting, splitting, felling and shaping wood.
 If you need firewood for staying warm during the winter season ahead, you're going to need a good wood splitting axe.
 Splitting axes are designed to create smaller chunks by splitting wood fibers apart.
 This is in contrast to a felling axe, which cuts through those wood fibers.
 Trust us: you'll feel extremely frustrated if you attempt to use a felling axe for wood splitting purposes.
 As with any job, having the right tool makes all the difference in the world.

-The best axe for splitting wood is a either a splitting axe or a splitting maul.
+The best axes for splitting wood is a either a splitting axe or splitting maul.
 What are the differences between these two types of tools?

 A splitting maul is essentially a huge sledge hammer with a pointed axe head.
 The maul head generally weighs between 6 and 8 pounds.
 Featuring a longer handle and duller blade edge, a maul bluntly splits wood through sheer force.
 However, the disadvantage of using a splitting maul rather than a splitting axe is the heavier weight.
 Because it requires more energy to swing a maul, you’ll get tired more quickly.